A bound on the Hartshorne-Speiser-Lyubeznik number of semigroup rings: Background

-Given a semigroup $Q$, let $\gr{Q}$ denote the group generated by $Q$.
+Given a semigroup $Q$, let $\gr{Q}$ denote the group generated by $Q$ (see \cite[page 50]{bg09} for a construction of $\gr{Q}$; if $Q$ is a sub-semigroup of $\bbZ^d$ then $\gr{Q}$ can be identified with $\bbZ Q\subset\bbZ^d$).
 Then $\gr{Q}$ is a lattice.
 If $M=\gr{Q}$ and $\sigma$ is the cone generated in $M_\bbR$ by $Q$, we can, similarly to above, define a \textit{face} of $Q$ to be the intersection of $Q$ with a face of $\sigma$, and a \textit{facet} of $Q$ to be the intersection of $Q$ with a facet of $\sigma$.
-The \textit{dimension} of a face of $Q$ is the dimension of the corresponding face.
+The \textit{dimension} of a face of $Q$ is the dimension of the corresponding face of $\sigma$.
 We will also refer to a face of $Q$ of dimension $i$ as an $i$-face.
 A \textit{ray} is a 1-face.
 We further define the \textit{saturation} of $Q$ to be

-Note that $Q_{\mathrm{sat}}$ is also a semigroup, and that $k[Q_{\mathrm{sat}}]$ is the normalization of $k[Q]$ (see \cite[Proposition 7.25]{combca}).
+Note that $Q_{\mathrm{sat}}$ is also a semigroup, and that $k[Q_{\mathrm{sat}}]$ is the normalization of $k[Q]$ (see \cite[Prop 7.25]{combca}).